getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/angular.md

 On its own, `@sentry/browser` will report any uncaught exceptions triggered from your application.

 Additionally, `@sentry/browser` can be configured to catch any Angular-specific (2.x) exceptions reported through the [@angular/core/ErrorHandler](https://angular.io/api/core/ErrorHandler) component.
+This is also a great opportunity to collect user feedback by using `Sentry.showReportDialog`.

 ```typescript
 import { BrowserModule } from "@angular/platform-browser";